 - How can I compile my mod files?

 - cd to the directory that contains your .mod files.

-- type “/install/dir/bin/nrnivmodl” (or, if you put that directory in your path, just type “nrnivmodl”)
+- type “/install/dir/bin/nrnivmodl” (or, if you have set install directory in your PATH env variable, just type “nrnivmodl”)

 This will create a subdirectory of the current directory which is your CPU name (e.g.

 x86_64).
 Inside this

 directory is created the program “special”, which is the neuron binary that you want to run instead of nrniv.

 - NEURON fails to launch because shared libraries cannot be found.